there is power and fruitfulness in the most ‘simple’ spiritual practices.

-I’ve been surprised by how few folks seem to do this, because it’s so comforting and effective:
+I’ve been surprised by how few folks seem to do this practice, because it’s so comforting and effective:

-sitting at your focusing space or altar, ‘speak until you run dry.’ let everything pour out of you until you have nothing else to say. with intention, unburden yourself of everything weighing on your heart, any quiet or tender dreams, any life situations that feel challenging or too much to bear.
+sitting at your altar, ‘speak until you run dry.’ let everything pour out of you until you have nothing else to say. with intention, unburden yourself of everything weighing on your heart, any quiet or tender dreams, any life situations that feel challenging or too much to bear.

 (‘out loud’ and ‘until you run dry’ are key. your mind might be ajumble. your words are less so.)